 Broad Medicare GME reform is needed.
 Family medicine is currently revising its policy on overall Medicare GME reform.

 Rural training under Medicare is hindered by low reimbursement and “gotcha” rules.
-Find out how we can better support rural training as we await overall GME Medicare reform:
+For this reason, we have supported more targeted rural training reforms as we await overall GME Medicare reform – the Rural Physician Workforce Production Act.

 The groups that join CAFM in supporting the bill include: the American Academy of Family Physicians, American Association of Colleges of Osteopathic Medicine, American College of Osteopathic Family Physicians, American Osteopathic Association, GME Initiative, and National Rural Health Association.